wzao1515/w6113.github.io/exreviews_05.md

           excluded, so the reader cannot extrapolate if the results would be similar if all five transactions were included.

+#### Examples of weasel phrases (ambiguous)

+* Using malloc could have potential issues.
+* single threading is useful in some cases.
+* They have made everything single threaded to improve performance.
+But what if there are circumstances for multi-threading to be used?

 #### Some examples of fair weaknesses